You Finished Cutting Up A Raw Chicken—see The 5 Kitchen Hacks Pros Don’t Want You To Know

 Closing Paragraph

 You finished cutting up a raw chicken, and now you’re armed with the know‑how to keep it safe, tasty, and ready for whatever dish you’re dreaming of.
-Remember: clean surfaces, sharp knives, proper storage, and correct cooking temperatures are your best friends.
+Consider this: remember: clean surfaces, sharp knives, proper storage, and correct cooking temperatures are your best friends.
 With these steps, you’ll turn a simple chicken into a meal that’s not only delicious but also safe for everyone at the table.
 Happy cooking!

 Final Thoughts on Raw Chicken Handling